uPortal-Project/uportal-project.github.io/manuals/en/uportal5-manual/configure/session_aop/session_aop.md

 1. if "deploySessionReplicationAop" is true, run the gradlew task deployAopArchives.
 This task is contained in the file gradle/tasks/aop.gradle
 1. deployAopArchives runs several tasks:
-	- download dependdencies - we need an AspectJ jar to be available for tomcat
+	- download dependencies - we need an AspectJ jar to be available for tomcat
 	- build the AOP jar - we need to compile a java AspectJ class HttpSessionAspect, and we need to weave AspectJ commands into the Tomcat class that implements HttpSession.
 	- build the Catalina AOP Jar - we need to remove the class that implements HttpSession from